Argentina's Wine Regions Really Take the High Road

-Take a tour through a few of the more notable Argentine wine regions--and select some recipes to go with the wines being made there.
+Take a tour through a few of Argentina's most prized wine regions — and discover the perfect recipes to go with the delicious wines being made there.

 Argentina's wine country inhabits a hot, high-desert region on the sunny, rain-shadowy eastern side of the Andes, where summer temperatures can soar into the triple digits.
 To cheat the inhospitable heat, Argentines plant their vines at high elevations.